When and Where?

 - Outpatients Department, Wharfedale Hospital, Otley

 Your appointment letter will indicate which location your appointment will be at.
 Unfortunately due to high demand there may be a period of time between the referral to our service and your child's appointment.
-However, if you require advice, please feel free to contact the allergy nurses.

 The Allergy Clinic is a referral based clinic for the diagnosis and management of children with complex allergic diseases including: